 Kim loves to travel, try new restaurants and enjoy live music.

 Kaitlyn Wong, RD, CD

 Kaitlyn grew up in Zionsville, Indiana.
 She studied nutrition and dietetics at the University of Cincinnati and completed her supervised practice in the greater Cincinnati area.
 She works at Community South Osteopathic Family Medicine Residency two days per week, splitting her time between providing nutrition counseling for patients and teaching the residents nutrition topics.
 She also provides wellness challenges for the clinic staff.
 She loves the diversity of family medicine, as it allows her to see nutrition through all life stages.

 Outside of her time at Community Health Network, Kaitlyn teaches Baptiste Power Vinyasa Yoga at a local hot yoga studio.
+Kaitlyn is also a part of the University of Indianapolis athletic support staff, serving as their first-ever registered dietitian.
 In her spare time, she enjoys exercising, spending time with her husband Taylor, and playing with her two dogs, Zoey and Sonny.